 But in Outer Wilds, your fear of the end is eventually replaced by somber acceptance.
 In a sense, it's comforting to have such a predictable future, even if it's a grim one.
 The ending teaches you that there's no use in dwelling on this—it's just a fact of life that you must learn to accept.

 If you've been playing Outer Wilds blindly, this quote from Gabbro will ring truest.
 The ostensible curse of the time loop was really a blessing in disguise: an opportunity to enjoy life—and to discover what the Nomai could not—before it all comes crashing down.

 The Nomai failed in their mission to locate the Eye of the Universe.
 But they never lost hope, even though everything suggested they would never succeed in their lifetime.

 They learned to cope through humor and love—not only for each other but also for science.
 You learn this by piecing together the messages they left behind for each other.
 They remained curious until the day they died.
 They never stopped trying to make things work.
 And maybe that's all that any of us can really do.

-The whole ride was an emotional experience for me—it's very rare that a game touches me on such a level.
 It's even rarer that I find myself sticking around throughout the entire end-game credits.
-Those last few minutes are definitely worth treasuring.
-Because what follows, for those patient enough to wait for it, is a reminder that life will always go on, even if it's without us.
+But those last few minutes are definitely worth the wait.
+Because what follows, for those patient enough, is a reminder that life will always go on, even if it's without us.

 A gorgeous ending to a gorgeous game.
 10/10 would fly straight into the sun again.